tgirke/GEN242/content/en/tutorials/linux/linux.md

 * `:Rhelp fct_name`: opens help for a function from nvim's command mode with text completion support
 * `Ctrl-s and Ctrl-x`: freezes/unfreezes vim (some systems)

-An extended listing of important nvim commands is [here](https://hpcc.ucr.edu/manuals/hpc_cluster/terminalide/#vimnvim-overview).
+An extendedi listing of important nvim commands is [here](https://hpcc.ucr.edu/manuals/hpc_cluster/terminalide/#vimnvim-overview).

 ### File browser built into vim: `NERDtree`